A.W. Peet's professional contact details

 0900-1700 Monday to Friday.
 In urgent circumstances, you may call during 0900-2100 seven days a week.

 Being a public intellectual does not make me public property.
 I do not tolerate abuse or harassment of any kind, online or offline.
 If it occurs, I block/blacklist and report the aggressor to all available authorities.
-Here are two examples of unacceptable behaviour.
+Here are three examples of unacceptable behaviour.

 - A person with disordered thinking harassed me by telephone for several years.
 This is why my university phone line does not have voicemail: they would fill it with garbage.
 The harassment escalated into a physical assault in my office and a recorded death threat.
 I feared for my safety, contacted police, and asked that charges be laid.
 The person was sufficiently ill that they were diverted to a treatment programme.
 They are still banned from entering the Physics building, despite repeated attempts to lift the ban.